oracle-livelabs/pts/langchain-rag-23ai/lab2/rag2-streamlit.md

     $ streamlit run genai.py
     ```

-3. Launch a browser from this same virtual environment, or open a tab with existing browser.
-To launch a browser click on the Activities menu and select Firefox or Chrome.
+3. A browser will launch.
+If not, open a browser from the Activities menu and select Firefox or Chrome.

 4. Enter **localhost:8501** for the URL in the browser.

 Your application will now be running.
-Simply follow the UI, load a PDF document, and ask a question of the document.
-The LLM will answer the question and respond with context from the document.
-This application follows the same 7 essential RAG steps from the previous lab.
+Simply follow the UI.

+5. Click on the **Browse files** button and load a PDF document.

+After a few seconds the PDF document will be loaded, transformed to text, chunked, and vectorized into Oracle Database 23ai.

 ![Streamlit UI](images/streamlitocigenai.png)

-A few suggestions for the questions are listed below.
+A prompt area will now appear for you to ask a question about your PDF.
+You can type in your own question or use the suggestions listed below.

+6. Type a question.

+The LLM will answer the question and respond with context stored in Oracle Database 23ai.

+**Suggestions**
-For the Oracle Database 23c documentation:
+ For the Oracle Database 23ai documentation:
-- What are the new features in Oracle Database 23c
+- What are the new features in Oracle Database 23ai
+- Tell me more about AI Vector Search
 - Tell me more about new enhancement to SQL
 - Tell me more about JSON Relational Duality

 For the Oracle Fiscal Year 2024 Quarter 2 Financial Results document:
 - Summarize the Oracle 2024 Quarter 2 financial results
 - What did Larry say in the Oracle Fiscal Year 2024 Quarter 2 financial results

 **Code for Streamlit application**